 The Launch: Share Your Store with the World

-At $29 a month, Basic Shopify is the place we recommend you start.
-It provides you with 4 staff accounts and an abandoned cart saver feature that sends follow-up emails to shoppers who put an item in their cart but fail to check out.
+At $39 a month, Basic Shopify is the place we recommend you start.
+It provides you with four staff accounts and an abandoned cart saver feature that sends follow-up emails to shoppers who put an item in their cart but fail to check out.
 Another key benefit to Basic Shopify is that there are no sales limits, meaning that if you are happy with the support it provides, you’ll never outgrow it.
-Other platforms, such as BigCommerce, require you to upgrade when you hit specific sales limits or you’ll face additional fees.
+Other platforms, such as BigCommerce, require you to upgrade when you hit specific sales limits, or you’ll face additional fees.

 If performance reports are a priority for you, upgrade to the Shopify tier.
-In addition to getting access to standard reporting, you’ll also receive an additional staff account.
+In addition to getting access to standard reportingreceive an additional staff account.

 If you’d like additional support, our Start and Scale masterclass covers everything you need to know about launching and then growing your online store.
 If you’ve ever wondered what formula top-performing sellers use to drive their businesses, this is your chance to peek behind the curtain.